-By default, Trello uses markdown, a lightweight markup language with plain text formatting syntax.
-While I am a huge fan of markdown, I don’t use this while I am writing in WordPress (which does support markdown) because it would just slow me down.
-For example, to use a hyperlink in markdown you would have to do this.
+By default, Trello uses Markdown, a lightweight markup language with plain text formatting syntax.
+While I am a huge fan of Markdown, I don’t use this while writing in WordPress (which does support Markdown) because it would just slow me down.
+For example, to use a hyperlink in Markdown, you would have to do this.

 Some issues with this that occurs for me are:

 - You can no longer copy/paste out of Trello back into WordPress because the links are gone.